 Don’t – Let One Bad Review Turn You Away: Chances are that at some point you will get a review that’s less glowing than you’d like.
+In fact, don’t be surprised by the occasional review with one-star.
 Don’t let this turn you away from seeking out reviews.
 First, it looks suspicious if every single review you have is five stars.
 That isn’t realistic and might make potential clients think something’s amiss.
 Second, if you can respond to a less-than-enthusiastic review fairly and with restraint, you’ll show your future clients that you’re a professional.
 In other words, you’ll take a potentially negative scenario and turn it into a positive one.

 Do – Respond to Reviews: Once a client leaves a review, write a one- or two-line response.
 Something like, “It was a pleasure working with you,” or “Thank you for trusting me to handle your matter” is sufficient.
 The goal here is to demonstrate that you’re friendly, attentive, and responsive.
 (That last quality being especially important since unresponsiveness is a typical gripe clients have about their attorneys.)